voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

 ### <b>1.3.1 Product Perspective</b> <a name="1.3.1-product-perspective" /> <!-- Was this section never assigned to a team by the cop leads? (aaron) -->
-This section details the relationship of the myJym app to products that are simmilar or related to it.
+The myJym app interface will work with multiple internal and external services.
+Each interface helps in communication betweeen system,, hardware, user, and 3rd parties.

 #### 1.3.1.1 System Interfaces <a name="1.3.1.1-system-interfaces" />
-The system interfaces will be the systems that the application will be running on.
+The system interfaces will be the platforms that the application will be running on.
 The list below will be the systems used for the application.

 * The myJym app will run on mobile services.
 * The myJym app will run on web services.